katarinamarj/Hotel/README.md

 This is a web application developed using PHP and HTML to enable simple and efficient hotel room booking.
-System users can search for available rooms and book them directly through the web application, while administrators manage the reservations.
+Users can search for available rooms and book them directly through the web application, while administrators manage the reservations.

 ![home](https://github.com/user-attachments/assets/41469fa2-f753-4786-805c-74c95d72f822)